Background pattern

 In very rare and isolated cases, the following adverse reactions have been described with immunoglobulin preparations:

-• Severe hypersensitivity reactions, such as a sudden drop in blood pressure or anaphylactic shock (for example, you may feel dizzy, lightheaded, experience fainting while standing, feel cold in your hands and feet, perceive an abnormal heartbeat or chest pain, or have blurred vision), even if you have not shown hypersensitivity in previous infusions,
+• Severe hypersensitivity reactions, such as a sudden drop in blood pressure or anaphylactic shock (for example, you may feel dizzy, lightheaded, faint while standing, feel cold in your hands and feet, perceive an abnormal heartbeat or chest pain, or have blurred vision), even if you have not shown hypersensitivity in previous infusions,

-• Transient non-infectious meningitis (reversible aseptic meningitis)
+• Temporary non-infectious meningitis (aseptic meningitis)

 • Increased concentration of creatinine in the blood